 Roll / Bac / Box

-Looking for insulated boxes?
-A refrigerated container?
-A refrigerating icebox?
-A cold insulated container?
-A refrigerating crate?
-A fridge box?
-A cold shuttle?
+Looking for insulated box / roll / container ?
+A solid refrigerated container ?
+A refrigerating icebox ?
+A cold insulated container ?
+A refrigerating crate ?
+A fridge box ?
+A cold shuttle ?

 In short, you are looking for what we in the business call an insulated container.